A Stochastic-Geometrical Framework for Object Pose Estimation based on Mixture Models Avoiding the Correspondence Problem: Results

 First, system 2 outperforms system 1 in essentially all simulation scenarios $I$--$IV$ and demonstrates the benefit of the stochastic--geometrical argumentation which utilizes pdfs for the feature points in object space in system 2 in contrast to system 1, which does not account for feature position flexibility.
 It is remarkable that this benefit also holds true for the case of no strong distortions (scenario $I$), since the use of pdfs for the feature points introduces a problem--specific averaging.
 This is in accordance to the observation in the previous visualization of the objective function.

 Second, system 2 outperforms system 3 in essentially all simulation scenarios, which means that under the given parameter set the two orthogonal camera system is in general better than the orthogonal trilateration system.
 This is in accordance to the observations in subsection \ref{sec:res_vis}, which shows a less distinct maximum for system 3 than for system 2 in the objective function.
-It has to be noted that this does not mean, that the trilateration system could not be better in practice, since the parameter of distance measurement accuracy $\sigma_{\varepsilon}$ could be much lower for lateration systems (based on laser interference) relative to camera systems with given pixel resolutions.
-It is pointed to the fact, that within this unifying modeling framework it is possible to determined how much the distance measurement accuracy in the lateration system must be better to outperform the camera setup.
+It has to be noted that this does not mean that the trilateration system could not be better in practice, since the parameter of distance measurement accuracy $\sigma_{\varepsilon}$ could be much lower for lateration systems (based on laser interference) relative to camera systems with given pixel resolutions.
+It is pointed to the fact, that within this unifying modeling framework it is possible to determine how much the distance measurement accuracy in the lateration system must be better to outperform the camera setup.

 Third, scenario $II$ shows that for low--resolution measurements all systems 1--3 are affected strongly, even to the point of uselessness of the estimation.
 If the inherent resolution of the measurement equipment is too low for the $6$D pose estimation, a different placement of the measurement devices or an increased number of measurement devices could be investigated within this framework.
+A general tipping point for low--resolution measurements is that the individual point features cannot be separated anymore in the observation.
+This depends, of course, on the physical distance of the features and their arrangement on the object.
+Such a problematic situation is demonstrated in figure \ref{comparison_measurements} where the individual feature observations are not possible anymore in scenario $II$ for system 3, leading to the worst pose estimation results in this quantitative analysis.

 Fourth, scenarios $III$ and $IV$ demonstrate by comparing systems 1 and 2, that the estimation utilizing the stochastic geometric model is much more robust against strong object deformations ($III$) as well as strong noise levels of the measurement ($IV$).
 This is also in accordance to the observations of subsection \ref{sec:res_vis}.